-LEARNING OUTCOMES ASSESSMENT CRITERIA The learner will: The learner can: Be able to identify opportunities for Higher Education.
-1.1.
+LEARNING OUTCOME S A ASSESSMENT CRITERIA The learner will: The learner can: Be able to identify opportunities for Higher Education.
 Use information sources to research Higher Education courses.
-1.2.
-Analyse processes and procedures necessary to gain entry to Higher Education.
-1.3.
-Analyse information on Higher Education courses and make appropriate realistic choices.
-Be able to complete a Higher Education application form.
-2.1.
+1. Analyse processes and procedures necessary to gain entry to Higher Education.
+1. Analyse information on Higher Education courses and make appropriate realistic choices.
+2. Be able to complete a Higher Education application form.
+0 2.1.
 Complete an application form with attention to detail, meeting a given deadline.
-2.2.
+2. 2.2.
 Summarise and evaluate personal experiences, achievements and goals, communicating these clearly in a personal statement.
-Be able to prepare for the interview process.
+3. Be able to prepare for process. or the interview 3.
 3.1.
 Conduct further personal research into courses at relevant institutions in preparation for an interview.
-3.2.
+3. 3.2.
 Prepare provisional answers to anticipated questions, making use of previous experience and recent study.
-Be able to plan and prepare for the transition to Higher Education.
+4. Be able to plan and prepare for the transition to Higher Education.
 4.1.
 Analyse the personal and academic qualities needed for successful study in Higher Education.

-4.2.
+4. 4.2.
 Explain likely practical problems and barriers in moving to Higher Education and seek strategies for overcoming these.
-4.3.
-Analyse the nature of study in Higher Education.